zyndagj/reproducible_python/docs/02-create-repo.rst

 ===============================

 The python package we create in this tutorial will be hosted from GitHub.

+   *We won't be targeting pypi with this tutorial because it is a proper archive, where projects are not meant to be deleted*

-While your source code will be public, you should always expect the source code of your python packages and scripts to be visible.
+While this means your source code will be public, you should always expect the source code of your python packages and scripts to be visible since it is only compiled at runtime.

 Create the repository
 ---------------------